rrruko/pallas-primitives-codec-notes/pallas-primitives-types.md

   fails (via guardPlutus) if the map contians plutus scripts for versions that are not legal in this era.

+However, this type definition is not actually used.
+It does not appear in the types of the auxiliary data fields of conway::Tx or conway::Block; instead, AuxiliaryData from the alonzo module is imported and used there.
+This is wrong because the alonzo type does not support plutus scripts after v1.
+Also, this unused PostAlonzoAuxiliaryData type is missing the 259 tag.

 Properties that should be tested:
 - Pallas decoder supports all formats
 - Each format supports definite and indefinite
 - Alonzo format expects tag
 - All alonzo format fields are optional
 - Plutus script map fields may be present but empty